voedger/reqmd/worklog.md

 - Me: Prepare design of the ## File URL construction
 - Claude: Rewrite this part professionally.
 Keep ALL names intact.👍

+- loop
+  - Copilot.Claude: Is it clear how to implement ## FileURL construction from #file:design.md ?
+Ask quiestions if needed
+  - Me: Modify design
+- Copilot.Claude: Based on your answers, I'll propose the implementation.
+We need to modify several files🏆

 ## Intermediate results